klazapp/Unity-Logger-Public/README.md

 LogMessage.DebugWarning("This is a warning message");
 ```
 Enable logging by defining `ENABLE_LOGS` in your project's compilation symbols.

-## Installation
-1. Open the Unity Package Manager (`Window` > `Package Manager`).
-2. Click `+`, select `Add package from git URL...`, and enter `https://github.com/klazapp/Unity-Logger-Public.git`.
-3. Unity will download and make the package available in your project.

 ## To-Do List (Future Features)
 - **File Logging**: Option to save logs to a file for post-mortem analysis.